kitnil/awesome/README.md

 - [userreconOG](https://github.com/Graey/userreconOG) - A script to find usernames across over 75 social networks.
 - [ad-honeypot-autodeploy](https://github.com/tothi/ad-honeypot-autodeploy) - Deploy a small, intentionally insecure, vulnerable Windows Domain for RDP Honeypot fully automatically.
 - [logstash-test-runner](https://github.com/agolo/logstash-test-runner) - Logstash configuration testing framework
-- [Dockerfiles](https://github.com/HariSekhon/Dockerfiles) - 50+ DockerHub public images for Docker & Kubernetes - Hadoop, Kafka, ZooKeeper, HBase, Cassandra, Solr, SolrCloud, Presto, Apache Drill, Nifi, Spark, Consul, Riak, and DevOps tools built various distros: Alpine, CentOS, Debian, Fedora, Ubuntu
+- [Dockerfiles](https://github.com/HariSekhon/Dockerfiles) - 50+ DockerHub public images for Docker & Kubernetes - Hadoop, Kafka, ZooKeeper, HBase, Cassandra, Solr, SolrCloud, Presto, Apache Drill, Nifi, Spark, Consul, Riak, TeamCity and DevOps tools built various distros: Alpine, CentOS, Debian, Fedora, Ubuntu
 - [vtoyboot](https://github.com/ventoy/vtoyboot) - Work with ventoy to support boot Linux distros in a vdisk file (vhd/vdi/raw ...)
 - [Host-enumeration](https://github.com/IvanGlinkin/Host-enumeration) - Have you ever faced with the lack of possibility of using NMap?
 For instance if you have reverse shell as an unprivileged user and there are no useful tools preinstalled?
 This is a small script which will help you to scan a network for live hosts and top 24 ports if you have nothing.
 - [Docker-eyeOS](https://github.com/sickcodes/Docker-eyeOS) - Run iPhone (xnu-arm64) in a Docker container!
 Supports KVM + iOS kernel debugging (GDB)!
 Run xnu-qemu-arm64 in Docker!
 Works on ANY device.